nk2028/tshet-uinh-examples/README.md

 # tshet-uinh-examples

-JavaScript code examples to generate the derivatives of the Qieyun phonological system using TshetUinh.js
+JavaScript code examples to generate the derivatives of the Qieyun system using TshetUinh.js

 ## Usage